FOR PATIENT HELP FILL OUT CONTACT US FORM

 WHOM DO WE FLY?

-AFMA is available to children or adult patients and an escort needing transportation for medical evaluation, diagnosis or treatment.
-Patients must be ambulatory, which means they must be able to walk, enter and exit the plane with little or no assistance, and require no medical care (i.e., doctor or nurse) en route.
-Angel Flight Mid-Atlantic will also fly persons with a compassion need on a case-by-case basis.
-There must be a financial or compelling need for the flight.
-Angel Flight Mid-Atlantic can only assist when the destination is within 1,000 miles.
-For information on charitable air transport with a distance of more than 1,000 miles, please see our Request Assistance page.
+AFMA is available to children or adult patients and an escort in need of transportation for medical evaluation, diagnosis or treatment.
+Patients must be ambulatory, which means they must be able to walk independently, enter and exit the plane with little or no assistance, and require no medical care (e.g., doctor or nurse) en route.
+Compassion requests are handled on a case-by-case basis.
+Financial income verification is required to approve request for a flight.
+Angel Flight Mid-Atlantic’s milage minimum limitation is 150 air miles (one-way) and maximum of 750 air miles (one-way).
+For information on charitable air transportation exceeding 1,000 miles, please see our Request Assistance page.